lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/ATCS-Troubleshooting/ATMount-fails-move.rst

 .. _AuxTel-Mount-Fails-to-Move-Procedure-Critical-Step-1:

 #.
-Stop the scheduler (if running) and clear any pending scripts from the queue by sending **auxtel/scheduler/stop.py**.
+Stop the Scheduler and clear any pending scripts.
+From the queue by send the **auxtel/scheduler/stop.py** script.

 #.
 Cycle the **ATTCS:ATMCS** and **ATTCS:ATPtg**, if necessary, to CSCs to standby and back to enabled.

 #.
 Slew the telescope in small increments using the **auxtel/point_azel.py** script.

    a.
 If the telescope is pointing at a higher elevation, move it lower.

    b.
 Start with azimuth and elevation coordinates close to the current position, e.g., Az: 57.64 deg move to Az= 58 deg.

    c.
 If the initial azimuth-only nudge fails, try nudging in the opposite azimuth direction.

    d.
 Gradually increase the amplitude of azimuth slews.

 #.
 Example sequence of successful slews:

 +------------+------------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+
 | **Steps**  | 1  | 2  | 3 | 4 | 5  | 6 | 7  | 8 | 9  | 10  | 11  | 12  |
 +------------+------------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+